 Warm, comfortable feet won't make you a better Shot but cold feet certainly won't make for a successful day.
-So here are 10 pairs of shooting socks that will keep your extremities cosy in the field.
+So here are 12 pairs of socks that will keep your extremities cosy in the field.

 Best socks for shooting – some tips